aescarias/lotta-dev/src/content/posts/notes-on-qt-designer-and-python.md

 ---
-title: Notes on Qt Designer and Python UIs.
+title: Notes on Qt Designer and Python UIs
 description: What is Qt Designer, should you use it, and how to use it.
 published: 2025-05-26T17:30:00-06:00
 tags:
+  - programming
   - python
   - qt
 ---